swiftlang/swift-foundation/Proposals/NNNN-swift-subprocess.md

 ## Impact on Existing Code

 No impact on existing code is anticipated.
 All introduced changes are additive.

+## Future Directions

+### Automatic Splitting of `Arguments`

+Ideally, the `Arguments` feature should automatically split a string, such as "-a -n 1024 -v 'abc'", into an array of arguments.
+This enhancement would enable `Arguments` to conform to `ExpressibleByStringLiteral`, allowing developers to conveniently pass either a `String` or `[String]` as `Arguments`.

+I decided to defer this feature because it turned out to be a "hard problem" -- different platforms handle arguments differently, requiring careful consideration to ensure correctness.

+For reference, Python uses [`shlex.split`](https://docs.python.org/3/library/shlex.html), which could serve as a valuable starting point for implementation.

+## Combined `stdout` and `stderr`

+In Python's `Subprocess`, developers can merge standard output and standard error into a single stream.
+This is particularly useful when an executable improperly utilizes standard error as standard output (or vice versa).
+We should explore the most effective way to achieve this enhancement without introducing confusion to existing parameters—perhaps by introducing a new property.

+## Automatic `Subprocess` Cancellation

+Currently, `Subprocess` does not terminate the spawned process, even if the `Subprocess` instance goes out of scope.
+It would be beneficial to investigate whether it is more sensible to attempt terminating the spawned process when the `Subprocess` itself goes out of scope or when the parent task is canceled.

 ## Alternatives Considered